 Shrinkwrapping is another excellent option.
 Shrinkwrap will eliminate dirt and debris from entering through the winter months.
 Call your local marinas to see who offers this service.
 The cost typically comes at a per foot rate.

-The task may sound daunting, but in all reality, it is actually quite simple.
+Take it from me, the task may sound daunting, but in all reality, it is actually quite simple.
 Don’t be the dummy who was too lazy to take care of it.
 When the next season starts, you may be shelling out thousands of dollars in avoidable expenses.
 Now your budget for new boating toys, electronics, and fishing gear is wiped away.
-Ask a friend who you boated with all summer long; the work will be quick between the two of you.
+Ask a friend who you boated with all summer long for a lending hand; the work will be quick between the two of you.